paypal/skipto/README.md

 ## Version History

 ### Version 4.0.2
+* Changed landmarks from using the tag name in the class list to custom skip-to prefixed tag name.
-* Fixed bug when no landmarks or headings found
+* Fixed bug when no landmarks or headings found.
-* Simplified color configuration options
+* Simplified color configuration options.

 ### Version 3.1.4
-* Fixed Joomla configuration option
+* Fixed Joomla configuration option.
-* Added _m_ of _n_ to landmark and heading group labels
+* Added _m_ of _n_ to landmark and heading group labels.

 ### Version 3.1.3
 * Added "fixed" to the `displayOptions` customization.